7610venki/vehicle-data-mapping-app/README.md

 ### The Learning Loop

 The most powerful feature is that the system learns.
-High-confidence matches made by the Fuzzy and AI layers are used to anonymously update the global **Knowledge Base** and generate new **Rules**.
+High-confidence matches made by the Fuzzy and AI layers are used to anonymously update the global **Knowledge Base** and generate new, **validated Rules**.
 This creates a powerful feedback loop where the application becomes faster, more accurate, and more intelligent with every session run by every user.

 ## How to Use It: A Quick Guide